grafana/grafana-vs-code-extension/README.md

 ## Why Work With Dashboards as Code?

 - JSON dashboards can be stored in your version control system.
 This provides a simple solution for rollback, history, auditing, and even change control.
+- If you have change-control policies for your Grafana stack, this extension allows you and other developers to test and verify dashboard changes before deploying them
 - Dashboards can be generated with tools like [Grafonnet](https://grafana.github.io/grafonnet/index.html)
 - Dashboards can be integrated into your IaC practices using [Terraform, Ansible, Grafana Operator, or Grizzly](https://grafana.com/blog/2022/12/06/a-complete-guide-to-managing-grafana-as-code-tools-tips-and-tricks/)